tfrce/project-megaphone/README.md

 We are still testing over the next 24 hours.
 Please help us test if you wish, but please don't share this link.

-# Operation Multiplex: Help Rally Against Surveillance
+# Operation Multiplex: Rally Against Surveillance

 > ".. empires and nation-states weren’t organs of global human perception.
 They had their many eyes, certainly, but they didn’t constitute a single multiplex eye for the entire human species."
 > - William Gibson